unrealdhanush/Rufus/README.md

 ## **5. Integration into RAG Pipelines**

 Retrieval-Augmented Generation (RAG) pipelines benefit significantly from structured and relevant data.
-Here's how RufusAI can be integrated:
+Here's how RufusAIToolkit can be integrated:

 ### **Architecture Overview**

-1. **Data Retrieval:** RufusAI crawls specified websites, extracting relevant information based on user instructions.
+1. **Data Retrieval:** RufusAIToolkit crawls specified websites, extracting relevant information based on user instructions.
 2. **Data Synthesis:** The extracted data is evaluated for relevance and structured into documents.
 3. **Knowledge Base Integration:** These documents are indexed and stored in a knowledge base (e.g., FAISS, Elasticsearch).
 4. **RAG Model Utilization:** The RAG model queries the knowledge base to retrieve relevant documents, enhancing the generation of accurate and context-aware responses.